Canadian Specialist Hospital

 I am satisfied with the services received,right from first point of contact via email, to the reception at the hospital.
 The Staff are very friendly and accommodating and the service delivery is excellent with a modest cost.
 I will recommend the hospital to friends and family.Patient name hidden Nigeria Dacryocystorhinostomy

-The clinic was visited by a member of the MEDIGO Team
+The clinic was visited by a Medigo team member

 The clinic is just a 5 minute walk from Al Qyiadah metro station.
 If you follow the road signs, it's very easy to find.
 There is not a lot of parking spaces, but you can easily find other parking within the vicinity of the hospital.
 The outside and inside of the building is modern, well lit with natural light, and everything is very clean.
 There are maps for easy orientation and all the equipment is new.
 All the staff members are very helpful and willing to escort you to your desired location in the hospital.
 If I had a problem, I would gladly check into the hospital!